-Wine lovers will enjoy visiting the La Vigna di Leonardo winery museum.
+Wine lovers will enjoy visiting Leonardo's Restored Winery Museum.
 Here there is a reconstruction of Leonardo's private winery.

-Leonardo received his fine winery in the 16th century from Ludovico Sforza, the Duke of Milan, as part of the payment for the painting of the Last Supper by the painter at the church of Santa Maria delle Grazie.
+Leonardo received his fine winery in the 16th century from Ludovico Sforza, the Duke of Milan, as part of the payment for the painting of the Last Supper by Leonardo in the church of Santa Maria delle Grazie.

 The winery was restored after it was destroyed in a bomb attack in which the church was also damaged.
 Recently it was rebuilt, based on ancient plans and photographs that remained before World War II.
 Today, they take pride in the ability of local experts to create the white wine that Leonardo loved so much.

 From the Renaissance until before World War II, the winery operated continuously.
-In the bombing of the Allies in 1943, the local Casa Vogli Atellani was damaged and the area remained closed for decades.
+In the bombing of the Allies in 1943, the local Atellani House was damaged and the area remained closed for decades.

-At Attellani, the lovely palace that has also been restored, you will see magnificent frescoes, wonderful etchings and various artworks.
+At Attellani, the lovely place that has also been restored, you will see magnificent frescoes, wonderful etchings and various artworks.